Shared Arctic Association

 Art.
 8 GENERAL MEETING OF MEMBERS

-The general meeting of members is the supreme governing body of the association.
+The general meeting is the highest body of the association.

-During the first half of the calendar year, the board invites members to the annual general meeting of members, observing a 20-day notice period and specifying the agenda.
-The invitation can be made electronically.
+Every year during the first half of the calendar year, the board invites members to a regular general meeting, giving 20 days' notice and specifying the agenda.
+The invitation can be sent electronically.

-If there is an important reason or at the request of at least 10 association members, the board committee must convene an extraordinary general meeting of members, stating the agenda.
+If there is an important reason or at the request of at least 10 members of the association, the board must call an extraordinary general meeting, specifying the agenda.

-- acceptance of the annual report and the financial statement
+- Acceptance of the annual report and the annual financial statements

-The general meeting of members is chaired by the president or, if he/she is unable to do so, by another board member.
-Resolutions and elections require a simple majority of the votes of the members present.
-In the event of a tie, the chairperson casts the deciding vote.
-When voting on changes to the statutes or dissolution / merger of the association, the consent of at least two thirds of the members present is required.
+The general meeting is chaired by the president or, if unable to attend, by another board member.
+It makes its decisions and carries out its elections with a simple majority of the votes of the members present.
+In the event of a tie, the chair decides.
+Voting on changes to the statutes or dissolution of the association requires the approval of at least two thirds of the association members present.

 Art.
 9 BOARD